ZhijunWang1991/michaelwang.cloud/content/vitae.md

 ### Hi there, welcome to my blog! 👋

-- 🌾 I’m a PhD Candidate of Food Authenticity and Nutrition at Wageningen Univeristy & Research.
+- 🌾 I’m a fresh PhD of Food Authenticity & Nutrition.

 - 👨‍💻 I have been working with the Food Science and Data Science since 2017, during this time I worked with a variety of mass spectrometry, spectral analysis techniques, regression and classification models.